 I taught Java, OO design, Software Architecture and related subjects for about 15 years, and was allegedly the first African authorised to teach Java by Sun Microsystems.
 I’ve spoken at conferences and led countless workshops.
 It’s fun stuff, learning and telling the stories that help people to do software better.

 I can say I have decades (two is more than one) of experience in creating software products, and in growing productive software teams.
-I have been involved in various startups over the last few years, and am currently part-time CTO for Custos Media Technologies.
+I have been involved in various startups over the last few years, and before that working on big enterprise systems.

 Before that I was the chief architect and then head of product for LifeQ Inc, after doing consulting on software design and performance tuning of software systems as well as providing training on Object-Oriented design, Java and mobile development for 14 years as the founder of Polymorph Systems.